jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 Though this specification is intended to provide access to bulk data from the RIRs through RDAP, it MAY also be used for the following potential use cases:

-* Escrow: Although there is no formal requirement for the RIRs to escrow their registration data, the JSON data format described here could be used for that purpose.
+* Escrow: Although there is presently no formal requirement for the RIRs to escrow their registration data, the JSON data format described here could be used for that purpose in the future.
-* Data ingestion for RDAP server: The RIR customers are typically required to report back on the utilization of the registered IP addresses and autonomous system numbers to the RIR.
+* Data ingestion for RDAP server: The RIR customers are typically required to report back on the utilization of their registered IP addresses and autonomous system numbers to the RIR.
 The customer could locally run an RDAP server and upload the utilization info for its number resources in the form of RDAP objects.
-The JSON data format described here could be used for ingesting that data onto their local RDAP server.
+The JSON data format described here could be used for ingesting such data onto their local RDAP server.